I think it should be close to obvious, given that topic, but have three real reasons to think about.

 Even if it’s an investment property for you, you’ve never called it home.

-You still want to think about how it’s going to…the person that you’re going to call the tenant.
+You still want to think about how it’s going to…the person that you’re going to call the resident.

 How they’re going to affect your neighbors and the neighborhood.

-Few things more embarrassing than your still good friend once a neighbor lets you know of a complaint about the tenants that are calling your property home.
+Few things more embarrassing than your still good friend once a neighbor lets you know of a complaint about the residents that are calling your property home.

 So, what you can do through screening is you can look at residential history.